An internet bot is a software application that performs automated tasks by running scripts over the internet.

 The prevalence of botnets has continued to grow and is considered by experts to be the favorite tool of hackers.
 One of the biggest botnets, emerging in 2007, was called “Storm.”
 It was estimated that this bot-infected up to 50 million computers and was used for many types of crimes, including stock price fraud and identity theft.

 Botnets played a major role in the spam email epidemic.
 In 2009, a botnet program called Cutwail was used to send out an astounding 74 billion spam emails per day.

 How Bots Have Helped Shape Today’s Internet

-To learn more about this topic, or to discover how Abusix can provide superior threat prevention solutions for web hosts and ISPs, sign up for a Free 30-Day Trial of network security improvement software, AbuseHQ.
+To learn more about this topic, or to discover how Abusix can provide superior threat prevention solutions for web hosts and ISPs.
+Talk to our team to see what AbuseHQ can do for you.